What the best water

 outlined in this About.com article.
 Be aware that even when replacing

-one gas water heater with another, local building codes might have made changes
+one gas water heater with another, local building codes might have changed

 since your last installation.
 The best advice is to consult a licensed plumber